Faith. Service. Law.

 Location: Fort Benning, Georgia (E Company, 3rd Battalion, 11th Infantry Regiment, 199th Infantry Brigade).

-Fitness test: The Army Fitness Test (AFT), which replaced the ACFT in June 2025.
-JAG officers fall under the General/Combat-Enabling standard (300-point minimum).
+Fitness test: The Army Fitness Test (AFT), which replaced the ACFT on June 1, 2025.
+JAG officers fall under the General standard for combat-enabling specialties (300-point minimum).

-Graduation requirements: Pass the AFT, complete the land navigation test (3 of 5 points), qualify with the M4 rifle (Marksman minimum), complete a six-mile ruck march in under 1:48, and maintain satisfactory attendance and conduct.
+Graduation requirements: Pass the AFT, complete the land navigation test (3 of 5 points in 4 hours), qualify with the M4 rifle (Marksman minimum, 23 of 40), complete a six-mile ruck march in under 1:48 with 35 pounds of dry weight, and maintain satisfactory attendance and conduct.

-Application timeline: The Army’s November 2025 recruiting reforms shortened the application-to-commissioning timeline from roughly eighteen months to six months.
+Application timeline: The Army’s November 2025 recruiting reforms centralized the Direct Commissioning Program under U.S. Army Recruiting Command (USAREC) and shortened the application-to-commissioning timeline to approximately six months.

 For the most current information, consult the official DCC page and the Army Direct Commissioning Program page.